-- 6 From July 2024 until November 2024 Crest Advisory carried out the review work.
-They undertook a literature review, a document and data review, a staff survey, conducted interviews and focus groups and received written and audio submissions. - 7 Participation in the review was entirely voluntary, and the intention was to capture the views of current employees and staff who worked for NWFRS after June 2021 but who may have subsequently left NWFRS. - 8 Crest produced a draft report on 23 December 2024 which was provided to a small number of officers to check for factual accuracy and terminology.
-The publication of the report was scheduled for 5 February 2025 to allow for translation and to coincide with the publication of the report for MAWWFRS. - 9 Members of the Authority and key stakeholders were notified in advance to the fact that the report was to be published on the Authority's website on 5 February, and Members were invited for an informal briefing by Crest Advisory on 10 February 2025
+- From July 2024 until November 2024 Crest Advisory carried out the review work.
+They undertook a literature review, a document and data review, a staff survey, conducted interviews and focus groups and received written and audio submissions. - 8 Participation in the review was entirely voluntary, and the intention was to capture the views of current employees and staff who worked for the Service after June 2021 but who may have subsequently left the Service. - 9 Crest produced a draft report on 23 December 2024 which was provided to a small number of officers to check for factual accuracy and terminology.
+The publication of the report was scheduled for 5 February 2025 to allow for translation and to coincide with the publication of the report for MAWWFRS. - Members of North Wales Fire and Rescue Authority (the Authority) and key stakeholders were notified in advance to the fact that the report was to be published on the Authority's website on 5 February, and Members were invited for an informal briefing by Crest Advisory on 10 February 2025. - The meeting of the Executive Panel on 17 March 2025 was the first opportunity to formally present the Crest Independent Culture Review Report to the Executive Panel of the Authority for questions and comment.

-NEXT STEPS

-- 10 The meeting of the Executive Panel on 17 March 2025 is the first opportunity to formally present the Crest Independent Culture Review Report to the Executive Panel of the Authority for questions and comment.
-In addition, an AI generated summary of the report it attached as Appendix A. - 11 Crest Advisory have made presentations to the Authority Members, to NWFRS Leadership Team, to Middle Leaders and at events open to all employees during February.
-They also presented their findings to Welsh Government officials on 11 March 2025.

-- 12 The report was discussed at length during the Middle Leaders seminar on 12 February 2025 and all Middle leaders have been encouraged to discuss it with their teams, and to feedback on those themes that they thought were the most important to address and practical actions that could be implemented in the short and medium term.
-A dedicated email address has been set up to receive those suggestions and it will remain open until the end of March. - 13 In the meantime, a Cultural Board has been set up and it will be chaired by the CFO.
+- 12 Crest Advisory have made presentations to Authority Members, to the Service Leadership Team, to Middle Leaders and at events open to all employees during February.
+They also presented their findings to Welsh Government officials on 11 March 2025. - The report was discussed at length during the Middle Leaders seminar on 12 February 2025 and all Middle leaders have been encouraged to discuss it with their teams, and to feedback on those themes that they thought were the most important to address.
+A dedicated email address was set up to receive suggestions and it remained open until the end of March 2025. - On 25 March 2025 the Cabinet Secretary made an oral statement in the Senedd acknowledging the findings in the North Wales and Mid and West Wales Fire and Rescue Services reports and the need for support on our cultural journeys.
+The CFO is currently in negotiations with Welsh Government as to the form of the support but it is recommended to Members that a formal request for support is submitted. - On 27 March 2025 the Service Leadership Team met to start reviewing the staff suggestions and to start to draft an action plan.
+This session was also attended by the Chair and Cllr Doleman in her role of the Equality, Diversity and Inclusion (ED&I) champion. - 16 It was decided to invite representatives from all the unions and from across the Service to an action plan workshop.
+This took place on the 17 April 2025.
+The resultant action plan is now being finalised and it will be shared with the Executive Panel on 16 June 2025 - 17 It is expected that Progress against the action plan will be regularly reported to each Authority Meeting. - In the meantime, a Cultural Improvement Board has been set up.
+It is chaired by the CFO.
 It will work closely with the staff networks, the Staff Engagement Forum, the Fire Family Staff Survey Project Group as well as the Equality, Diversity and Inclusivity Committee, which will also be chaired by the CFO.
-The goal is to ensure this process is as collaborative and inclusive as possible, where everyone has a voice in shaping the future of NWFRS. - 14 The intention is to produce and present the Action Plan arising from the recommendations of the report to the full Authority at its meeting on 28 April 2025. - 15 It is expected that progress against the action plan will be regularly reported and performance managed by the Authority.
+The goal is to ensure this process is as collaborative and inclusive as possible, where everyone has a voice in shaping the future of the Service.

+IMPLICATIONS